sinch/net-ConferenceCalling/readme.md

 ## Add someone to a Conference
-In this sytem, we also want the possibility to invite people into the conference by adding their numbers and calling them up.
+In this system, we also want the possibility to invite people into the conference by adding their numbers and calling them up.

-Let's start with adding a view to show the details for a confernce.
+Let's start with adding a view to show the details for a conference.
 In the **HomeController.cs**, add an Action called details, and start with just listing basic info plus the participants who's joining the conference.

 We need to create a ViewModel than can hold this info in **ConferenceModels.cs**.